DanielJMaia/cookbook-project/README.md

 ### Acknowledgements

- I'd like to thank my tutor Antonija for giving me some helpful advice and sending me some extremely useful reading material during meetings throughout the project.
+ I'd like to thank my mentor Antonija for giving me some helpful advice and sending me some extremely useful reading material during meetings throughout the project.
 I'd also like to thank the tutor support team, notably Xavier, Tim and Kevin, for being incredibly helpful when I encountered difficulties.
 I'd especially like to thank Xavier for having a meeting with me to help me understand routes in python, then helping me switch over to GitPod and also helping me with putting my project up on Heroku, all in the same day!